Yoshi275/team-treehouse-projects/README.md

   rock-paper-scissors - two-player rock/paper/scissors results generator
     - create infinite game loop to be broken by user
     - account for all possible input responses by user

+  dungeon-game - player attempts to escape, or is eaten by monster
+    - unpacking of tuples
+    - visual mapping using python functions
+    - clear screen function
+    - really long arduous practice on breaking problem codes down